OkinawaBoss/PortableChunkLoader/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-## Why I Made This Plugin

-As a Minecraft enthusiast, I always enjoyed building intricate farms and redstone machines that would automate tasks and provide a steady stream of resources.
-However, I found it frustrating that these systems would stop working whenever I left the area.
-I wanted a way to keep specific chunks loaded so that my creations would continue running smoothly, regardless of where I was in the game.

-One day, I built a flying machine and set it on a long journey.
-I realized the machine would stop as soon as it moved out of a loaded chunk.
-This inspired me to create the PortableChunkLoader plugin.
-With this plugin, the flying machine continued its journey without any interruption, demonstrating the power and utility of portable chunk loaders.

-PortableChunkLoader provides a simple and effective tool for other players who face similar challenges.
-With this plugin, you can ensure that your farms, machines, and other automated systems remain active, even if they are moving.
-I hope you find this plugin as useful as I do and that it helps bring your Minecraft world to life in new and exciting ways.

 ## Contact

 For support, questions, or suggestions, please open an issue on the [GitHub repository](https://github.com/OkinawaBoss/portablechunkloader/issues).